jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -o, -\-output        Output raster file -\-zero_background   Flag indicating whether a background value of zero should be used

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=Sink -v --wd="/path/to/data/" ^
 --dem=DEM.dep -o=output.dep --zero_background

 ```

+*Python Function Name*: ```sink```

 #### 6.8.32 SnapPourPoints

-*Description*:
-Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood
+Moves outlet points used to specify points of interest in a watershedding operation to the cell with the highest flow accumulation in its neighbourhood.

 *Parameters*: